manateelazycat/nox/README.md

 # Nox

-Nox is LSP client for Emacs, code fork from [eglot](https://github.com/joaotavora/eglot).
+Nox is a LSP client for Emacs, code fork from [eglot](https://github.com/joaotavora/eglot).

 The project has three goals:
 1. Function: only provide core functions, include code completion, jump definition, code references and rename